 “Originally,” Amy explained, “Ker & Downey offered its customers an editorial style travel magazine called BESPOKE.”
 Like many traditional newsstand leisure mags, its glossy pages were filled with the usual interviews, travel stories and fashion and accessory spreads but had very little news about K&D or the trips they offered.
 So, the decision was made to change direction, to give it a new name, a new look and a new reason for being.

 The Editorial Journey

 Like anything, transforming the travelog was a process.
-‘We started by slimming it down – going from publishing four times a year to twice, narrowing our circulation to 1,000 from 5,000, making it more portable by downsizing from 8.5 x 11 to 8 x 10 to give it a book-like feel, trading the glossy stock for matte and focusing on trips rather than fluff,” Amy said.
+And one a premium online printer like Smartpress could help with.
+“We started by slimming it down – going from publishing four times a year to twice, narrowing our circulation to 1,000 from 5,000, making it more portable by downsizing from 8.5″ x 11″ to 8″ x 10” to give it a book-like feel, trading the glossy stock for matte and focusing on trips rather than fluff,” Amy said.

 Once those things were done, the real work started.
 According to Amy, the new mix of editorial, coming from a multitude of global partners, not only demanded a critical eye but a deft hand.
 “For me, the challenge was, and always is, how to fit it all together and make it look and feel cohesive,” she said.

 It’s a challenge that Smartpress’ online printing services are up for.
 With custom booklet printing options like perfect bound and saddle stitched bindings, plus coated and uncoated stocks and UV coatings, there’s no online printing project Smartpress can’t handle.